morgverd/roomcontrolbot/README.md

         await ctx.send(embed=(await self.bot.generate_error(self, err))) # Generate an error message with the text being the variable err that contains our error message return # Always return no matter what
 ```

+### Hooks
+There a range of hooks you can edit to execute actions when something happens.
+You can find all of these in ``utils/hooks.py``.
+Inside you will see a range of functions with alot of comments.
+It is important that you **do not edit any of the function names in this file**.
+This is because the bot relies on calling the functions with its exact name.

+At the end of any hook function you should always include ``return`` at the end.
+This is just to keep a neat code standard and to ensure that the bot knows that the function is closed.

 ### Defining your own config
 \
 You may be in a situation where you decide to add your own Configuration options.
 For this you simply add your configuration option to the ``config.json`` file and check its value using: